-When choosing a Suboxone doctor in Massachusetts a good place to start is to research the options that are available and covered by insurance.
+When choosing a Suboxone doctor in Massachusetts a good place to start is to research the options that are obtainable and covered by insurance.
 In addition to finding a physician you can afford, make sure they are qualified.
-Qualified doctors and mid-level practitioners in America must have an have a particular license, referred to as an x-license, to be able to prescribe Suboxone to individuals battling opioid addiction.
-These individuals should also offer some sort of supplementary addiction support to ensure success whether that involves outpatient programs, or other evidence-based treatment options to support a positive outcome while completing a Suboxone treatment regimens.
+Qualified doctors and mid-level practitioners in the U.S. must have an have a particular license, referred to as an x-license, to be able to prescribe Suboxone as a medication assisted treatment option for an opioid addict.
+These individuals should also offer some sort of supplementary addiction support to ensure success whether that involves outpatient programs, or other evidence-based treatment options to support a positive outcome while partaking in medication assisted treatment.

 Alternatives to Suboxone Treatment in Massachusetts